New folding boxboard (FBB) production line

 The new production line also strengthens the company’s market leadership in fresh forest fibre paperboards.

-Established in 1919, the Husum mill is an integrated board and pulp mill producing fresh fibre white linerboard, bleached market pulp, and folding boxboard, with the introduction of new production line.
+Established in 1919, the Husum mill is an integrated board and pulp mill that produces fresh fibre white linerboard, bleached market pulp, and folding boxboard following the introduction of new production line.

 With the new production line being operational, the plant now features two board machines, one coater, two wood-handling lines for pine / spruce and birch, and a pulp mill with two fibre lines for bleached softwood pulp and bleached hardwood pulp, as well as two drying machines.